U.S. Equal Employment Opportunity Commission

 Note: Federal employees and applicants for federal employment have a different complaint process.

-At the time your charge is filed, we will give you a copy of your charge with your charge number.
-Within 10 days, we will also send a notice of the charge to the employer.
+Within 10 days of the filing date of your charge, we will send a notice of the charge to the employer.
 In some cases, we will ask both you and the employer to take part in our mediation program.
-If the laws EEOC enforces do not apply to your claims, if your charge is untimely, or we decide that we probably will not be able to determine if the law was violated ,we will close the investigation of your charge and notify you.
+If the laws the EEOC enforces do not apply to your claims or if your charge is untimely, or we decide that we probably will not be able to determine if the law was violated, we will close the investigation of your charge and notify you.

 If you and the employer agree to mediation, a mediator will try to help you both reach a voluntary settlement.
 Mediation allows you and the employer to talk about your concerns.
 Mediators don't decide who is right or wrong, but they are very good at suggesting ways to solve problems and disagreements.

 How we investigate a charge depends on its facts and the kinds of information we need to gather.
 In some instances, we visit the employer to hold interviews and gather documents.
 In other instances, we interview witnesses and ask for documents.
 After we finish our investigation, we will let you and the employer know the result.

 How long the investigation takes depends on many factors, including the amount of information that needs to be gathered and analyzed.
 On average, we take approximately 10 months to investigate a charge.
 We are often able to settle a charge faster through mediation (usually in less than 3 months).
 You can check the status of your charge by using EEOC's Online Charge Status System.